 - used the slowdown to invest in IT, automation and productivity

 Those Companies who stagnated had no contingency plans and a high debt/equity ratio.
 In contrast, those who survived and gained often had reduced their debt/equity ratio ahead of the recession.
 As a result of poor debt/equity ratio, the companies with high debt had to pay interest.
-When the cash-flow was reduced, they had to lay off more people than their better-prepared competitors with better debt/equity ratio.
+They laid off more people when the cash-flow was reduced, compared to their better-prepared competitors with better debt/equity ratio.

 Proactivity better than survival mode